 Blacky regularly enjoyed cream in a saucer and liked to hang out in the White House elevator.
 One day, Tiger became lost outdoors, and a radio announcement—a new technology at the time—helped to locate him.
 Timmie liked to hang out with a family canary perched between his shoulders.

 President Woodrow Wilson had Puffins & Teddy Roosevelt had Slippers

-President Woodrow Wilson had two cats, Mittens and Puffins.
+President Woodrow Wilson had two cats, Mittens, and Puffins.
 However, his most famous pet was Old Ike, the president’s ram that would graze the White House lawn.

 The Theodore Roosevelt family had multiple pets during their time in the White House — the most out of any president with 23 different animals.
 One pet was Slippers, a six-toed grey-blue cat.
 He also had a cat called Tom Quartz, said to have been named after the character in Roughing It by Mark Twain.
-Slippers often fell asleep in hallway, and at one state banquet, it is said guests had to walk around her as they made their way to the dining room.
+Slippers often fell asleep in the hallway, and at one state banquet, it is said guests had to walk around her as they made their way to the dining room.

 William McKinley owned 2 Turkey Angoras & Martin van Buren had two tiger cubs

 William McKinley owned two Turkish Angora cats, Valeriano Weyler, named for the governor of Cuba, and Enrique DeLome, named after Spain’s Ambassador.